yuchen2402/yuchen2402.github.io/_coursepaper/melancholia.md

 ---
-title: "Between Thunderstorms and Tenderness: Everyday Masculinity in _Herstory_ (2024)"
+title: "Echoes of a Lost Time: Nostalgia and Melancholia in _The Deserted Village_ and _Eton College_"
-excerpt: "In _Herstory_ (2024), Shao Yihui turns everyday life into a quiet battleground for gender redefinition.
-This essay reads the film as both a feminist critique and a reflection on the fragility of modern Chinese masculinity.
-Through humor, tenderness, and contradiction, Herstory reveals that liberation from patriarchy is not only a women’s project—but also a man’s awakening."
+excerpt: "Abstract: This essay examines The Deserted Village and Ode on a Distant Prospect of Eton College through the lens of nostalgic melancholia, exploring how both poems dramatize the temporal tension between memory and loss.
+It argues that Goldsmith’s restorative nostalgia aspires to rebuild a vanished moral order, whereas Gray’s reflective nostalgia accepts irretrievability and turns remembrance into introspection.
+Together they illuminate the eighteenth century’s poetic negotiation between time, emotion, and historical consciousness."
-permalink: /coursepaper/the-legend-of-1900/
+permalink: /coursepaper/melancholia/
-date: 2025-05-17
+date: 2025-05-12
 author_profile: true
 layout: single
 ---